 - A box will open, in that select the Rule type Format only Cells that contain.

-- In rule description select Cell Value in the first box and Less than in the second box, and type =NOW() function in the third box.
+- In the rule description, select Cell Value in the first box and Less than in the second box, and type =NOW() function in the third box.

-- Here, for example, we have used Green color.
+- Here, for example, we have used a Green color.